 Can You Do It?

-My own opinion, after watching many self-publishers try to break through into this market, is that it’s rarely worth the effort unless the book has a really wide appeal and is produced from the beginning with retail sales as the ultimate goal.
+After watching many self-publishers try to break through into this market, it’s rarely worth the effort unless the book has a really wide appeal and is produced from the beginning with physical retail sales as the ultimate goal.

-Most self-publishers of nonfiction will be far better off building an online community, learning keyword research and how to market their book online, using print on demand for fulfillment as books are ordered by readers.
+Most self-publishers of nonfiction will be far better off building an online community, learning keyword research and how to market their book online, and using print-on-demand for fulfillment as books are ordered by readers.

-But getting into the bookstores can be done, and when you establish your book in the retail channel, you may find that orders continue to flow in for years to come.
+But getting into the bookstores can be done, and if you establish your book in the retail channel, you may find that orders continue to flow in for years to come.